universal-ctags/ctags/docs/optlib.rst

 	private func baz(n,...);

 With `--regex-Unknown=...` Exuberant-ctags can capture `foo`, `bar`, and `baz` as names.
-Universal-ctags can attach extra context information to the names as values for fields.
+Universal Ctags can attach extra context information to the names as values for fields.
 Let's focus on `bar`. `protected` is a keyword to control how widely the identifier `bar` can be accessed.
 `(n)` is the parameter list of `bar`. `protected` and `(n)` are